-Sometimes, the holidays come and I feel a sense of foreboding.
+Sometimes, the holidays arrive and I feel a sense of foreboding.

-When we end the term, all we can do is hope we have communicated all we can to those we should in order to keep our young people as safe as possible.
-Care and communication, when we distill everything down, are all we have.
+When we end the term, all we can do is hope we have communicated everything we can to those we should in order to keep our young people as safe as possible.
+Care and communication, when we distil everything down, are all we have.